 Rebekka von Mallinckrodt was appointed Professor of Early Modern History at the University of Bremen in 2012 after holding a Junior Professorship at the Free University of Berlin from 2005 to 2012.
 Her publications include Structure and Collective Appropriations: Cologne Brotherhoods in the Age of Confessionalization (2005); Life on the Move: Body Techniques in the Early Modern Period (2008); and Sports and Physical Exercise in Early Modern Culture: New Perspectives on the History of Sports and Motion (co-edited with Angela Schattner, forthcoming 2015).

 Seminars are held at 5.30 p.m. in the Seminar Room of the German Historical Institute.

 Tea is served from 5.00 p.m. in the Common Room, and wine is available after the seminars.

 Guided tours of the Library are available before each seminar at 4.30 p.m.

-Download the flyer of First World War Noises (PDF file)
+Download the list of Seminars Autumn 2014 (PDF file)